bakdata/ci-templates/README.md

 # ci-templates
-This is a colleciton of github actions bakdata uses for open source projects.
+This is a collection of Github actions that Bakdata uses for open source projects.

 ## Checkout repository